GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   #### Total Cash Prize Pool

-  This is a single-phase competition in which a total of $210,000 will be awarded by the Census Bureau, the Environmental Protection Agency (EPA) and the National Oceanic and Atmospheric Administration (NOAA).
-We expect additional monetary and in-kind (non-monetary) prizes to be added by agencies such as the U.S. Department of Health and Human Services (HHS) and other entities; so, please refer to this posting regularly for updates.
+  This is a single-phase competition in which a total of $310,000 will be awarded by the Census Bureau, the Environmental Protection Agency (EPA) the National Oceanic and Atmospheric Administration (NOAA), and the U.S. Department of Health and Human Services (HHS).
+Additionally,  in-kind (non-monetary) prizes will be provided by CivStart, Orange Sparkle Ball, and other entities; please refer to this posting regularly for updates on additional prizes.
 This section describes the prizes available in each category, as well as additional prize opportunities for which any applicant can be considered.

   #### Prize Breakdown